Joshua-mb/Joshua-mb/README.md

-### Hey there 👋 I'm Joshua Mburu
+###Joshua Mburu

-I'm a Computer Science student with a deep-seated passion for **Artificial Intelligence** and **Data Science**, especially when it comes to the exciting world of **sports prediction**.

-Currently, I'm honing my skills in college by developing useful tools for students and diving into various data prediction projects.
-I'm always eager to expand my knowledge and am particularly focused on exploring the applications of AI in business.

-I'm keen to connect with fellow enthusiasts and am **open to internships and collaborations** where I can apply my skills and learn from new challenges.
+I'm a Computer Science student with a deep-seated passion for Artificial Intelligence and Data Science, especially in the context of sports prediction.
+Currently, I'm honing my skills in college by building practical tools for students and working on various data prediction projects.
+I'm always eager to expand my knowledge, with a particular focus on applying AI in business and real-world scenarios.
+I'm open to internships and collaborations where I can apply what I've learned and grow through new challenges.

-Outside of coding, you can often find me glued to the screen during race weekends – a true **Formula 1 fanatic**!

 ---